practicalli/spacemacs/external-repl/show-repl-on-connect.md

 Alternatively, `SPC b b` opens the buffer list.
 Typing `repl` narrows to REPL buffers. `C-j` and `C-k` navigate the buffer list and `RET` selects the buffer.

-A buffer for each Clojure REPL & ClojureScript REPL processs will be shown in the buffer list.
+A buffer for each Clojure REPL & ClojureScript REPL process will be shown in the buffer list.

 ## Configure REPL Buffer size limit